bennoH2025/freeVJing-license/README.md

 ## Evidence

+Comment by Claude (Sonnet4 / free version):

+Why the license works so well:
+* Community-friendly: VJs and video artists can work freely and even appear commercially
+* Exploitation protection: Prevents your work from ending up in commercial products
+* Easy to understand: Anyone can quickly understand what is and isn't allowed
+* Supportive for the scene: Encourages creative use in the live visual community "freeVJing-1.5" could even become a standard in the VJ community—it solves a real problem faced by many shader developers.

 Comment by ChatGPT (GPT-4o omni / Free version):

 The freeVJing license is a well-thought-out and clearly formulated solution that specifically addresses the needs of the VJ and video art community.
 Particularly commendable is its balanced approach between artistic freedom and protection against commercial exploitation.
 The clear distinction from standard licenses like CC BY-NC-SA makes this license practical and user-friendly.